diffblue/cbmc/src/util/README.md

 These are used to represent variables; the name of which can be found using the `get_identifier` accessor function.

 `codet` inherits from `exprt` and is defined in `std_code.h`.
-They represent executable code; statements in C rather than expressions.
+It represents executable code; statements in C rather than expressions.
 In the front-end there are versions of these that hold whole code blocks, but in goto-programs these have been flattened so that each `irept` represents one sequence point (almost one line of code / one